Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Algorithms

+We introduce the single-purpose algorithms of Schätzle \etal~\cite{DBLP:conf/sigmod/SchatzleNLP13} in Section~\ref{sec:schaetzle} and Kaushik \etal~\cite{DBLP:conf/icde/KaushikSBG02} in Section~\ref{sec:kaushik}.
+Finally, we introduce the generic \BRS algorithm in Section~\ref{sec:brs}.
 The first two algorithms compute summaries in a fundamentally different way to the \BRS algorithm.
 At the beginning of the execution, \BRS considers every vertex to be in its own equivalence class.
 During execution, vertices with the same vertex summary are merged.
 Therefore, \BRS can be seen as a \textit{bottom-up} approach.
-In contrast, Schätzle \etal consider all vertices to be equivalent at the beginning, and Kaushik \etal initially consider all vertices with the same label to be equivalent.
-The partition is then successively refined.
+In contrast, Schätzle \etal~consider all vertices to be equivalent at the beginning, and Kaushik \etal~initially consider all vertices with the same label to be equivalent.
+The equivalence relation is then successively refined.
 These two algorithms can be seen as \textit{top-down} approaches.